 Buying a Home When Getting Divorced

-Divorce is never easy on anybody.
-It doesn't matter if you were the one who initiated the proceedings or walked out on the relationship, it is still painful, and you will grieve over the loss.
-You will lose not only your spouse and coupled marital status, but most likely you'll experience a loss of sleep, a loss of appetite, possibly any sense of wonderment or contentment with your life will also vanish while you struggle with material losses, either financial or personal or both.
+Divorce is never easy.
+Whether you were the one who initiated the proceedings, or walked out on the relationship, it is still painful, and you will grieve the loss.
+Not only will you lose your spouse and coupled marital status, you'll probably experience a loss of sleep and appetite as you struggle with financial losses as well.

 Quitclaim Deed or Interspousal Transfer Deed

 While it might not be an ideal time to buy a home, you still need a place to live and, if you're used to living in a home you own, you may want to buy another home right away.
-Buying a home when getting divorced is possible, but you might need the cooperation of your spouse in order to do it.
-The reason?
-Title companies in community property states will require your spouse to sign and notarize a type of quitclaim deed, disavowing/transferring any acquired interest in your home.
-Even non-community property state laws might consider the purchase of a new home while in the middle of a divorce a marital asset.
+Buying a home when getting divorced is possible, but you might need the cooperation of your spouse.

-Some states will require that a divorcing party obtains court approval in order to buy a home while in the middle of a divorce.
-This occurs more often when "marital assets," i.e. generally money or equity accumulated during the term of the marriage, are used to buy a home.
+Some states will require that a divorcing party obtain court approval to buy a home while in the middle of a divorce.
+This occurs more often when "marital assets"—money or equity accumulated during the term of the marriage—are used to buy a home.
 Ask your lawyer if you need court approval to buy a home while divorcing.
 Don't just run out and pay cash for the home, hoping nobody will notice.
 Somebody will find out.
 You don't want to make false statements on court documents.

 Obtaining a Loan for Buying a Home

 The first problem might be affordability.
-If you were a two-income family, dropping to a single-wage earner might reduce your purchasing power for a home.
-Newly single women are often affected more severely by this than men because women still, in this day and age, do not earn an income on par with men.
-This means not only may a woman need to cut her lifestyle in half but maybe even more so to account for her substantial financial drop from a two-income family to less than that of a single man.
+If you were a two-income family, dropping to a single-wage earner household might reduce your purchasing power for a home.
+Newly single women are often affected more severely by this than men because women still do not earn an income on par with men.

-The second issue could be qualifying for a loan, getting past underwriting, due to increased expenses such as alimony or child support payments.
+The second issue could be getting past underwriting to qualify, due to increased expenses such as alimony or child support payments.
 If your back-end debt ratios are too high, you might get rejected.
 The underwriter may want to see evidence that your debt load will not change after the divorce.
 If you are still sorting out the details and negotiating, this could cause loan rejection.